Ask The Dog Guy's

 John Wade replied:

 A short, tightly held leash attached to a prong collar is nothing more than the other side of the flawed coin offered to companion dog owners regarding companion dog training.
-This is nothing more than the ‘Might Is Right’ approach to companion dog training.
-Your relationship is the real ‘leash’.
+This seems more akin to the ‘Might Is Right’ approach to companion dog training.
+Your relationship is the real leash.
 A physical leash and collar are merely your emergency brake.
 Not the other way around.

-To make matters worse, if you pinch me without a clear context every time my aggressive tendencies are triggered in an environment where those tendencies are very likely going to be triggered multiple times each and every outing, are you going to extinguish or fan the flames?
+You may be making matters worse by using a pinch/prong collar in the context you are currently using one.
+If you pinch me as the pinch/prong collar you’re currently using, without a clear context every time my aggressive tendencies are triggered in an environment where those tendencies are very likely going to be triggered multiple times each and every outing, are you going to extinguish or fan the flames?
+It can and does go either way.

 Sally wrote: